rileymcaz/assignments/PM4.md

 Version History:

-- Revised: 2019/3/12 - Apportion points to work distribution
+- Revised: 2019/3/12 - Apportion points to work distribution and update individual evaluation to include apportionment notes.
 - Released 2019/3/11

 The team portion of this milestone is due Friday March 29, 8 PM.